 These fish are completely safe around humans, with no known attacks.
 There are even some reports of people hitching a ride on their backs.
 This is a practice I strongly discourage for the sake of the animal.
 Observe, photograph, take videos, and enjoy your visit, but leave ocean wildlife alone.
 (PADI on whale sharks)

 Of course, the whale shark, being a plankton filter feeder, doesn’t exhibit any predatory behavior.
 Snorkeling and swimming them is perfectly safe.
 They are quite a site to see in person.
 Photos don’t convey their sheer size.
+A whale shark experience should even be safe for beginning snorkelers, but you may want to consider a little training first.

 Where and When Can You Snorkel with Whale Sharks